kendalharland/gha-compare-binary-sizes/README.md

-# Compare Binary Sizes Workflow
+# Compare binary sizes workflow

 These workflows display a pull request's impact on the size of one or more binary files.